Elshanyusubov/example/README.md

 ```shell
 project
 ```
-This sets the name of the project to "Liatrio-Bota".
+This sets the name of the project to "Elshan".
 ```shell
 vpc_cidr
 ```